jresendiz27/VertxSimpleWebChat/README.md

 * Now we can take a look to [http://localhost:8080](http://localhost:8080/) and see what's happening

 > If you can't see the page, try killing the ```./gradlew run``` and run the application again.

+> You can see that it uses System.getenv("PORT") and contains node plugin for gradle, this was deployed in heroku, https://vertx-simple-chat.herokuapp.com/

 ----------